100 Mile/Century Route

 For the serious cyclists, ride from Louisville through Bourbon Country & back

 Once you’re done with the tour, jump back on your bike to head out of town towards Versailles, KY to reach the halfway point of the trip, which is also the turnaround point—Woodford Reserve.
-(Note: If you’d like to tour the distillery, you will need to call in advance to reserve your spot.)
-After touring Woodford, you’ll head back to Louisville, following the same route in reverse.
+(Note: If you’d like to tour the distillery, you must call in advance to reserve your spot.)
+After touring Woodford, you’ll return to Louisville, following the same route in reverse.
 As you get closer to Louisville & reenter the Parklands, don’t forget that you can add extra miles to your ride by cycling to the end of the park, the Broad Run Park area, before turning around.

 Points of Interest:

 - The Parklands of Floyds Fork

 - Turkey Run Silo at the Parklands of Floyds Fork

 - Jeptha Creed Distillery

 - Kentucky Vietnam Veterans Memorial

 - Woodford Reserve